 by Jason Wasserman MD PhD FRCPC

-Leiomyosarcoma is a type of uterine cancer.
-The tumour starts from specialized smooth muscle cells found in the wall of the uterus.
+Uterine leiomyosarcoma is a type of uterine cancer.
+The tumour starts from specialized smooth muscle cells normally found in a part of the uterus called the myometrium.
 Most patients are over the age of 50 years at the time of diagnosis.

-Symptoms of leiomyosarcoma of the uterus include vaginal bleeding, abdominal pain or pressure, and bloating.
+Symptoms of uterine leiomyosarcoma include vaginal bleeding, abdominal pain or pressure, and bloating.

-Prior radiation therapy to the pelvis is associated with an increased risk of developing leiomyosarcoma of the uterus.
+Prior radiation therapy to the pelvis is associated with an increased risk of developing uterine leiomyosarcoma.
 However, for most women who develop leiomyosarcoma, the cause is unknown.